-A user may place a USER hold upon any job the user owns.
-An "operator", who is a user with "operator privilege," may place ether an USER or an OTHER hold on any job.
-The batch administrator may place any hold on any job.
+A user can place a USER hold upon any job the user owns.
+An 'operator', who is a user with 'operator privilege,' can place ether an USER or an OTHER hold on any job.
+The batch administrator can place any hold on any job.

-If no -h option is given, the USER hold will be applied to the jobs described by the job\identifier operand list.
+If no -h option is given, the USER hold will be applied to the jobs described by the job_identifier operand list.

-If the job identified by job\identifier is in the queued, held, or waiting states, then the hold type is added to the job.
+If the job identified by job_identifier is in the queued, held, or waiting states, then the hold type is added to the job.
 The job is then placed into held state if it resides in an execution queue.